Andyrooooo/NPM-Documentation/index.md

 * **devDependencies** - The devDependencies property is almost identical to the dependencies property in terms of structure.
 Although, the dependencies property is used to define the dependencies that a module needs to run in production, devDependencies property is used to define the dependencies the module needs to run in development.

 ### What is the scripts section of the package.json file?
 How do you use it?
 What are the default commands, and how do you use your own?
-#### The scripts property contains the aliases that we can use to access
+#### As we said before the scripts property contains script commands that are then executed, these commands run at different times of the life cycle of your package.
+The life cycle event would be the name of your script or "key", and the value would be the script command that is run.

 ### What are dependencies?
 What does this section define?
 What are dev dependencies?
 Why is it important to define dev dependencies vs dependencies?